I Tried Our Place's New Ovenware — & Am Now Star Baker

 Advertisement

-At $195 for five pieces, the set is in line with the rest of Our Place's offerings — $145 for the Always Pan and $165 for the Perfect Pot.
+At £165 for five pieces, the set is in line with the rest of Our Place's offerings.
 It's hardly a cheap thrill, but dare I say, it feels like a value given the fact that it has replaced all my previous bakeware in one fell swoop?
 What's more, a brand-new coterie of cookware has reignited my love of baking like nothing else and has fully made me feel like the Star Baker of my home.
 I think Paul and Prue would be very, very proud, TBH.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.